FatimaAlawami3/beauty-shop-management-system/README.md

 * Designing relational databases from system requirements
 * Writing SQL scripts for real-world entities
 * Integrating Java applications with databases
-* Organizing and managing medium-scale software projects
+* Organizing and managing a medium-scale software project

 ---

 ## Future Improvements

+* Unzip and restructure the application source code directly in the repository
 * Add a graphical user interface (GUI)
-* Improve input validation and error handling
+* Improve validation and error handling
-* Add reporting and analytics features
+* Extend the system with reporting and analytics features
-* Deploy the system using a web-based architecture